oradsa/home-assistant-nodered-flows/README.md

 Reffer to [Spotify configuration](/documantation/spotify/spotify_configuration.md) documanation for more info.

 ### Input entities control
-The `inputEntitiesToConfigMap` property in the `nodered-configuration.json` file allows to configure [input entities](https://www.home-assistant.io/integrations/#search/input_) that can control the Node-RED configuration file.
+The `input_entities_to_config_map` property in the `nodered-configuration.json` file allows to configure [input entities](https://www.home-assistant.io/integrations/#search/input_) that can control the Node-RED configuration file.
 This is helpful when you want to be able to change certain configuraitons from the UI on the fly instead of opening the configuration file to change them.

-Reffer to [Input entities control](/documantation/inputEntitiesToConfigMap/inputEntitiesToConfigMap.md) documanation for more info.
+Reffer to [Input entities control](/documantation/input_entities_to_config_map/input_entities_to_config_map.md) documanation for more info.